-- 1. Mode of delivery: Mentors reported enjoying the interactive nature of the MVP training including the activities, for example making posters, having group discussions and the resources and refreshments provided during the sessions. - 2.
+- 1. Mode of delivery: Mentors reported enjoying the interactive nature of the MVP training including the activities, for example making posters, having group discussions and debates, and the resources and refreshments provided during the sessions. - 2.
 MYA school development officers: Mentors made specific mention of the school development officers who provided the mentor training and ongoing support.
 They reported that the officers were approachable, supportive and they felt able to speak their mind and confide in them.
-They also reported that the training was entertaining and fun and they enjoyed "the fact it was chill". - 3.
-New knowledge, skills and perspectives: Mentors reported enjoying learning about gender based violence, the bystander approach to violence prevention and examples and discussions on how to they could react and behave if they saw incidents of violence or other concerns.
-Mentors also spoke about the new skills they had learned during the training including presentation and leadership skills "I learnt how to do a successful presentation".
+They also reported that the training was entertaining and fun and they enjoyed "the fact it was chill".

+3. New knowledge, skills and perspectives: Mentors reported enjoying learning about genderbased violence, the bystander approach to violence prevention and examples and discussions on how to they could react and behave if they saw incidents of violence or other concerns.
+Mentors also spoke about the new skills they had learned during the training including presentation and public speaking skills, teamwork skills, and leadership skills - "I learnt how to do a successful presentation".

 "MVP teaches you life skills on mental health and violence.
 It enlightens you on the effects that cause and prevent violence.
 For example gender lenses, victim blaming, bystanding, abuse, violence and leadership.
 MVP stands for Mentors in Violence Prevention and we have learned how to show these skills during our learning.
 Overall, we are confident in showing people what leads up to violent actions and what changes we can make to stop them.
 We are mentors in violence prevention."
-Mentor, School 8 (MYA secondary data) Figure 9: Common phrases and words used by mentors to describe parts of the training that worked well, post training survey
+Mentor, School 8 (MYA secondary data)

+Figure 10: Common phrases and words used by mentors to describe parts of the training that worked well, post training survey

 Mentors were also asked if there was anything about the training they thought could be made better.
-24 of the 35 (28 left the box blank) mentors who wrote an answer in the free text box said that nothing needs to be changed and they would keep it exactly as it was.
+24 of the 51 (79 left the box blank) mentors who wrote an answer in the free text box said that nothing needs to be changed and they would keep it exactly as it was.
 One suggestion for improvement was to include more activities and make it more interactive in parts or include other speakers.
-One mentor said more time was needed, however two others though it took too much time and perhaps breaks were needed.
+Some mentors said more time was needed, particularly to practice their sessions, however others thought it took too much time and perhaps breaks were needed.
+Lots of mentors suggested having more of the interactive activities such as the games, videos and practical activities in the sessions.
+One mentor also suggested it would have been useful to have some guidance on how to deal with difficult classes of mentees.